 When riding your ATV downhill, shift your weight as far to the rear and uphill side of the ATV as possible.
 Move back on the seat and sit with your arms straight.
 Engine compression will do most of the braking for you.
-For maximum engine compression braking effect, change to 4WD before beginning to descend the hill and choose a low gear which will allow the engine compression to do most of the braking for you.
+For maximum engine compression braking effect, select low range "L" and change to 4WD or 4WD-LOCK before beginning to descend the hill.
 Improper braking may cause a loss of traction.
 Use caution while descending a hill with loose or slippery surfaces.
 Braking ability and traction may be adversely affected by these surfaces.
 Improper braking may also cause a loss of traction.

-When this ATV is in 4WD, all wheels (front and rear) are interconnected by the drive train.
+When this ATV is in 4WD or 4WD-LOCK, all wheels (front and rear) are interconnected by the drive train.
 This means that applying either the front brake or the rear brake will brake all wheels.
 When descending hills, using either brake lever or the brake pedal will brake the wheels on the downhill side.
 Avoid sudden application of either the front or rear brake because the wheels on the uphill side could come off the ground.
 Apply both the front and rear brakes gradually.